dancewithDianTong/CMOBO/README.md

 - platypus
 - scipy

-The details has been included in the requirementx.txt, and could be imported with the following command:
+The details have been included in the `requirements.txt` file, and can be installed with the following command:

 ```shell
 pip install -r requirements.txt
 ```

 ## Structure

-The respository is structured as the following.
-The CMOBO\experimeents_CMOBO directory contains the implementation for the corresponding benchmarks.
-The CMOBO\experiments_non_constrained containts the non-constrained version of two baselines.
-CMOBO\datasets contains the necessary data files.
+The repository is structured as follows.
+The `CMOBO/experiments_CMOBO` directory contains the implementation for the corresponding benchmarks.
+The `CMOBO/experiments_non_constrained` directory contains the non-constrained version of two baselines. `CMOBO/datasets` contains the necessary data files.

 ```shell
 CMOBO/
 ├── datasets/
 │   ├── caco2++.ipynb